Main Duties and Responsibilities:

 • Experience with EMC, Safety for Machinery and EU Norms; • Hands-on experience with E-PLAN and Altium CAD Solutions; • Knowledge of VHDL/FPGA programming within Quartus or Vivago; • Knowledge of high-level programming languages, such as C/C++ or Python; • Experience with EtherCAT based control systems.

 University degree in electronic engineering or equivalent educational level.

 Remuneration and Contract:

 The contract is for a fixed term duration of three years, and is subject to successful completion of the probation period.
-There is a possibility of extension(s) subject to individual performance and organisational requirements, in particular for the ELT Programme, and as defined in the applicable policies and staff rules and regulations.
-Please note that the contract policy and in particular the regulations concerning fixed-term and indefinite contracts are currently under review which may lead to changes in the contractual conditions applicable to the position.
-For any further information, please visit ESO's conditions of employment.
+There may be a possibility of extension(s) subject to individual performance and organisational requirements, in particular for the ELT Programme, and as defined in the applicable policies and staff rules and regulations.
+For any further information, please visit ESO's conditions of employment (https://www.eso.org/public/jobs/conditions/intstaff/).
+Please note that the contract policy and in particular the regulations concerning fixed-term and indefinite contracts are currently under review which may lead to changes in the contractual conditions applicable to this position.

 If you are interested in working in areas of frontline science and technology and in a stimulating international environment, please visit http://www.eso.org for further details.

 Applicants are invited to apply online at http://jobs.eso.org/.
 Applications must be completed in English and should include a motivation letter and CV.
 Within your CV, please provide the names and contact details of three persons familiar with your work and willing to provide a recommendation letter upon request.
 Referees will not be contacted without your prior consent.